githubtrip/autorough/README.md

 *	ffmpeg,
 *	aubio,
 *	lxml,
-*	python and the PyAV module.
+*	python and the PyAV package.

-It's a total pain to compile all that crap though.
+It's a total pain to compile all that though.
 Docker is your overhyped, unpredictable, unpolished but extremely useful friend.

+You could probably get away with a lighter weight set of tools but this gets the job done.

 How to get it working
 ---